Introduction and Summary

 Researchers and theorists should also look to span boundaries and work with other researchers, theorists, and practitioners beyond their home discipline.
 Researchers of digital libraries, social informatics, online communities, and information behavior should not be insular, but should be talking to one another.

 The theoretical framework used for this study, and the survey developed from it, require minor revisions to address a few issues uncovered in the data collection and analysis processes.
-(Thanks to all study participants for indirect help in uncovering these!)
+(Many thanks to all study participants for your indirect help in uncovering these!)

 Finally, researchers and theorists should remain pluralistic in considering the multiple units of analysis and other boundary objects -- such as books in this study -- that may exist as a part (if not the focus) of the system of interactions surrounding a social digital library or online community.

-If you have any further questions about the study, the findings and implications discussed in this brief report, or the related links mentioned above, please feel free to contact me; you can find my contact information below.
-If you have questions or concerns and would like to talk to someone other than me about the study, you are encouraged to contact the FSU Institutional Review Board (IRB) at 2010 Levy Street, Research Building B, Suite 276, Tallahassee, FL 32306–2742, or (850) 644–8633, or by email at firstname.lastname@example.org.
-Thank you again for consenting to this research study, and I hope you find the results and implications interesting!
+If you have any further questions about the study you took part in, the findings and implications discussed in this brief report, or the related links mentioned above, please feel free to contact me; you can find my contact information below.
+If you have questions or concerns and would like to talk to someone other than me about the study, you are encouraged to contact the FSU Institutional Review Board (IRB) at 2010 Levy Street, Research Building B, Suite 276, Tallahassee, FL 32306–2742, or (850) 644–8633, or by email at email@example.com.
+Thank you again for taking part in this research study, and I hope you found the experience worthwhile and find the results and implications interesting!